crossminer/maracas/docs/detections.md

 ---

-## Method Added To Interface
+## Method Added to Interface
 A new method is added to an interface.
 All client classes implementing the interface will break given that the implementation of the target method is missing.
 This will result in a compilation error (i.e. source incompatible).
-However, at the binary level, no brekage is detected given that there cannot be calls to the new method when using the old version of the API (cf. *JLS 13.5.3.*).
+However, at the binary level, no breakage is detected given that there cannot be calls to the new method when using the old version of the API (cf. *JLS 13.5.3.*).
 In addition, the JVM does not check if there are missing method implementations at linking time.

 **Detection**